-Developments in global agricultural markets and new European Union (EU) commitments on climate change and sustainable development mean the common agricultural policy needs to evolve yet again, to make it fit-for–purpose to meet the challenges of the 21st century.
+Developments in global agricultural markets and new European Union (EU) commitments on climate change and sustainable development mean the common agricultural policy needs to evolve yet again, to meet these continuing challenges.

-On 2 February 2017, the European Commission launched a consultation on the future of the common agricultural policy (CAP) in order to better understand where the current policy can be simplified and modernised..
-During the three month consultation period, the European Commission received more than 320 000 replies, mostly from individuals.
+On 29 November 2017, the European Commission presented a communication outlining ideas on the future of food and farming.
+The communication comes after a consultation on the future of the common agricultural policy (CAP) in order to better understand where the current policy can be simplified and modernised.

 Findings of the consultation